 Using "wild" Autumn Olive, or Russian Olive, berries, and maple syrup, I made these incredible fruit roll-ups.
 They often grow along road sides, and are considered an "exotic invasive" species.
 Just be sure your foraged berries aren't exposed to a lot of chemicals.
+Roadsides are usually sprayed with chemicals, or at minimum are exposed to vehicle exhaust.
 The farther from the road, the better.
 Here's a good photo of a bush, with more information.

 You'll need a large saucepan, a food mill, and parchment paper.